 The fibers have many other impressive features as well.

 - can be used not only for watercolor or oil, but also for caustic acrylic paints, which damage animal fur;

 - allow you to work on any surfaces, even on concrete, because Taklon hardly ever breaks down;

 - don’t trap particles of paint pigments – it’s easy to keep the brushes clean;

 - give you a nice sense of control thanks to their flexibility;

 - maintain their shape very well;

-- last a bit longer than natural material
+- last a bit longer than natural material;

-- contains no allergen elements.
+- contain no allergenic elements.

-After all, man-made bristles are the only option for the artists who don’t approve of killing animals for industrial needs.
+After all, man-made bristles are the only option for artists who don’t approve of killing animals for industrial needs.

 And yes, it must be recognized that they are perfectly soft.
 The mentioned advantages of natural paintbrushes are especially important when you work with a liquid medium.

-Can a noble sable beat synthetic filaments or, maybe, vice versa?
+Can a noble sable beat synthetic filaments, or maybe vice-versa?
 There is no point in arguing.
 Everything depends on the type of work which you are going to do in a particular case.
-As for me, I have five natural hair brushes and five artificial ones.
+As for me, I have five natural-hair brushes and five artificial ones.
 I like all of them.